yupbank/tensorframes/README.md

  - python >= 2.7 .
 Python 3+ should work but has not been tested.

- - The python TensorFlow package if you want to use the python interface.
+ - (Optional) the python TensorFlow package if you want to use the python interface.
 See the [official instructions](https://www.tensorflow.org/versions/r0.7/get_started/os_setup.html#download-and-setup) on how to get the latest release of TensorFlow.

-Additionally, if you want to run unit tests, you need the following dependencies:
+Additionally, if you want to run unit tests for python, you need the following dependencies:

  - nose >= 1.3